 In rule-based topic detection the routing is based on the rules configured in the email channel.

 Al-powered text analytics is used to detect the topic of the email, and the channel rules route it to the right container.

 This type of topic detection may detect one or more topics if the email contains words associated with more than one topic.

 Let's consider a service request email from a customer.
 The email content is analyzed and routed to the right container.

 If an email from another customer contains words that are associated with two topics, the rule-based topic detection detects both topics.

 The email can then be routed to two different containers depending on how the channel rules are configured.

-In model-based topic detection the routing is based on AI models built by a Data Scientist using machine learning.
+In model-based topic detection the routing is based on AI models built by a data scientist using machine learning.

+Al powered text analytics is used to detect the topic of the email.
 Building these models requires a training data set and a test data set.

 The data sets consist of a list of emails and the associated topic for each email.

-This type of topic detection identifies the most accurate topic based on the AI model and training set used by the Data Scientist.
+This type of topic detection identifies the most accurate topic based on the AI model and training set used by the data scientist.

 Let's consider the same service request email from the customer.
 The email's content is analyzed and routed to the right container.

-If an email from another customer contains words associated with two topics during the training of the models, the model-based topic detection detects both topics but typically with a different accuracy factor.
+If an email from another customer contains words associated with two topics during the training of the models ...

+...the model-based topic detection detects both topics but typically with a different accuracy factor.

 In this case, the topic with the highest accuracy factor is chosen.

 Pega Infinity also enables you to extract entities from an email.

 This means that when an email is sent, certain entities such as account number, email address, street address, etc. can be automatically detected and extracted.

 This allows certain emails to be automatically processed or given priority.